UNSW-CEEM/nempy/README.md

 Nempy is open-source and we welcome all forms of community engagment, some more info is provided below.

 ### Support
-You can seek suport for using Nempy using the discussion tab on GitHub (https://github.com/UNSW-CEEM/nempy/discussions), checking the issues register (https://github.com/UNSW-CEEM/nempy/issues), or by contacting Nick directly n.gorman<at>unsw.edu.au.
+You can seek suport for using Nempy using the discussion tab on GitHub (https://github.com/UNSW-CEEM/nempy/discussions), checking the issues register (https://github.com/UNSW-CEEM/nempy/issues), or by contacting Nick directly n.gorman"<at>"unsw.edu.au.

 ### Reporting issues
 Issues with Nempy can be reported via the issues register (https://github.com/UNSW-CEEM/nempy/issues), issues submissions do not need to adhere to any particular format.